Lanre-gabriel/Marketing-Analytics/README.md

 | Basic Plan | ₦16,140 | 4.94% |
 | Add-on Pack | ₦7,840 | 2.40% |

-**Why a donut chart:** Donut charts communicate proportional share immediately — the reader sees Enterprise Plan occupying more than half the ring before reading a single number.

 **Insight:** Enterprise Plan generates more than twice the revenue of the next best product.
 However it also carries a 31.36% refund rate — the best-selling product is simultaneously the highest-risk product in the business.

 ---

 ### 11.3 Lead Sources — Q1

-**Visual:** Horizontal bar chart sorted by lead volume — highest to lowest **Pivot setup:** Rows = Channel · Values = SUM of Leads

 | Channel | Leads |
 |---|---|